 PI

 I am a Ramón y Cajal fellow in Granada, where I did my PhD with María Ruz and Pío Tudela.
 I spent some time as a Fulbright scholar in Biyu He’s lab at NIH and NYU, and as a Marie Skłodowska-Curie postdoc fellow in Marcel Brass’ lab at Ghent University.
-I’m interested in the mechanisms through which the brain uses available (internal or external) information to guide flexible behavior.
+I am a psychologist often navigating the intersection of cognitive and computational neuroscience.

 ANA F. PALENCIANo